bekk/bekk-christmas/post/react/module-federation-micro-frontends-with-webpack-5.md

 }
 ```

 Now that the `CalendarCard` is exposed, we need to tell `calendar-container` where to find it.
 This is done in `calendar-container`'s `webpack.config.js`.
-The set up is similar to `calendar-card`, but we let webpack know that it is expecting a remote module called `calendar-card`.
+The set up is similar to `calendar-card`, but we let webpack know that it is expecting a remote module called `calendar_card`.
 This is done in the `remotes`-field.
-Here, we also specify the location of the app, which is  `http://localhos:3002/remoteEntry.js`.
+Here, we also specify the location of the remote entry, which is  `http://localhos:3002/remoteEntry.js`.
 As no other project is importing code from `calendar-container` - yet - there is no need to expose anything in this application.
 We need to list the shared dependencies in `calendar-container`  as well, to let `calendar-card` know it will not need to provide them as fallback dependencies.

 ```javascript
 // calendar-container/webpack.config.js